OctopusDeploy/docs/docs/infrastructure/windows-targets/running-tentacle-under-a-specific-user-account.md

 position: 50
 ---

 Every process within a Tentacle is executed by the user account configured on the **OctopusDeploy Tentacle** service.
 By default this is the **Local System** account.
-There are times when you might need to run the Tentacle under a specific user account (i.e. you want to run administrator-level commands from your deployment process).
+There are times when you might need to run the Tentacle under a specific user account, for instance:

+- Run a script that needs to be executed by a user with higher permissions.
+- Run a process that talks to a SQL database, and you want to use integrated authentication.

 To change this setting, go to {{Services,OctopusDeploy Tentacle,Properties,Log On}}.